battlesnake/git-doc/index.md

 When we create a new commit, that commit becomes HEAD.
 If we create another commit after this, the new commit becomes HEAD and so forth.

+## Branching

+Branching is not a concept unique to Git, however the way that Git implements it makes it extremely useful and powerful.

 ### Directed acyclic graphs

 There are two types of DAG: